Island Hopping Galapagos Program

 Fly from Ecuador’s mainland to the Galapagos Islands (Baltra Island) and take a very scenic inter-island flight to Isabela Island.
 INTER ISLAND FLIGHTS limit passengers’ check-in luggage to 10 kg (22 lb).
 If needed, it is possible to send excess luggage directly to the Finch Bay Galapagos Hotel, where you will arrive on DAY 4.
 Check in at Scalesia Lodge and eat lunch before heading out on your first afternoon of discovery.
 Get to know the youngest side of the archipelago while exploring the rewarding visitor sites of the National Park, wetland lagoons, and the giant tortoise-breeding centre.
 Wrap up your day at the stunning white beach of Puerto Villamil before returning to the Lodge for dinner.

-Day 2 and 3 each include one of the following programmes, depending on the weekday: (B/L/D)
+Day 2 and 3: Each includes one of the following programs.

 - Sierra Negra volcano and beach-combing.